Mont Blanc glacier could melt, collapse, experts warn | DW | 25.09.2019

 Jean Pierre Fosson, the foundation's secretary-general, said the temperature of the water flowing below the glacier "exposes it to the global warming in progress."

 The glacier began experiencing unusual collapses in October 2018.
-It wasn't until the accelerated rate of the latest detachment that prompted Fosson to signal a warning to the town mayor.
+It wasn't until the accelerated rate of the latest detachment that Fosson signaled a warning to the town mayor.

 Courmayeur's mayor said the "phenomena once again show how the mountain is going through a period of major change due to climate factors and, therefore, it is particularly vulnerable."